tang0226/ent-ui/planning.md

 ["listOfLists", "taskLists", "0", "tasks", 2, "deleteButton"]
 Groups access via attribute strings
 Lists access via indices
+For "traversal" syntax, can use prefixes of parent symbol "^"

 KEY IDEA: Define access paths for elements and lists.
 When elements are created as part of a group/list/UI, they are initialized with the path of tokens leading to themselves.
 This will help shorten the long routes up to the UI parent and back